|

 Instructor: Udo Gorsch-Nies

-Registration for this course is closed.
-This is a previously taught course with new content.
-This course aims at broadening a student's vocabulary and understanding of the day-to-day German spoken today.
+This course aims at broadening a student’s vocabulary and understanding of the day-to-day German spoken today.
 The etymology of certain words will be discussed, and the rules of grammar will be explained on request.
-This term we will continue reading selected chapters of the instructor's memoirs.
-We will cover his months under Soviet occupation in Germany in 1945.
+This term we will read the author’s diary describing his travels in six European countries in 2005, reading and discussing a short section at a time.
+The German text is emailed to students before the term starts.

 NOTE: Students should have a basic knowledge of German.
 Because there is no clear definition of “basic knowledge,” the instructor invites students to attend the first class to find out if their knowledge is sufficient to profit from the course.